commercialhaskell/stackage/CURATORS.md

 guidance.

 ### Timing

-A cronjob on the build server keeps trying to build nightly unless it has already succeeded.
+A looping script on the build server keeps trying to build nightly with `sleep 30m` interleaved.
+It only publishes the nightly once per day.
+This way new package versions or build failures can be caught early and hopefully the nightlies will be timely.

-(Nightly builds should be run once a day.
-A common technique I use is, after a build succeeds, write something like `sleep 20h;
-/opt/stackage-build/stackage/automated/build.sh nightly-2015-01-02`.)

 LTS minor bumps typically are run on Sundays.